 Scalp Trade

-This strategy’s goal is to profit on multiple small price changes.
+This strategy’s goal is to profit from multiple small price changes.
 It generally consists of holding the positions for seconds or minutes at most and selling again as soon as possible.
 This strategy relies on the predictability of price-changing trends and minimizes the risk of a higher loss.
+That said, to maximize the effectiveness of scalp trading, it’s crucial to track your forex trades closely.
+Monitoring your trades in real-time helps you stay on top of market movements, make timely decisions, and ensure you’re capitalizing on those small price fluctuations.

 Day Trade